zenetys/rpm-guacamole-server/README.md

 on [RedHat](https://www.redhat.com/) and clones without the need for external RPM repositories others than [EPEL](https://fedoraproject.org/wiki/EPEL).

+Since el9, ffmpeg(-free) is available in EPEL, it would allow to build guacenc just fine.
+However it would also bring tons of useless dependencies for a server, thus we stick to guacenc being statically linked with a custom build of ffmpeg libs.

 | Component           | Sources and patches used            | Used on build for    |
 | :-------------------|:------------------------------------|:---------------------|
 | ffmpeg              | Sources 4.2.x from upstream         | el8, el9             |